 We have looked at the past 16 years of data from the EADA for the schools in your athletic conference.
 We have painstakingly deducted male practice players from the total women listed in the EADA count.
-Unless there is some information that is not represented in the EADA report, it appears that every school is discriminating against its female students in its athletic offerings.
+Unless there is some information that is not represented in the EADA report, it appears that every school except Drexel University, Hofstra University, Northeastern University, Towson University, the University of Delaware, and the University of North Carolina Wilmington is discriminating against its female students in its athletic offerings.